 Melton is a woven fabric, but the finishing of melton makes it shrink and appear matted like felt.

 Felt can be bought by the yard or in pre-cut felt sheets.
-Michael’s crafting store is a good place to buy felt.
-Any crafting or fabric store should also carry some felt.
+Michael’s or similar crafting stores are good places to buy felt.
+Most crafting or fabric store should carry some felt.

 (Though keep in mind, this is just felt, not made for anything specific — if you want something specific for say, rug pads, we’ve got you covered with our 100% felt rug pad.)